Aurica Motors: Criticism

-Since Aurica’s announcement to save the NUMMI plant and the jobs associated with it, some critics have questioned the viability of the plan.
+Since Aurica's announcement to save the NUMMI plant and the jobs associated with it, some critics have questioned the viability of the plan.

-Edward Niedermeyer, journalist and editor-in-chief of The Truth About Cars, doubted Aurica’s business plan, saying: “The idea that NUMMI’s 500k unit capacity could be used to build EVs 'within two years' as Aurica’s reps suggest, is laughable …especially considering that the $40k+ EV market already has a healthy number of contenders.”
+Edward Niedermeyer, journalist and editor-in-chief of The Truth About Cars, doubted Aurica's business plan, saying: “The idea that NUMMI’s 500k unit capacity could be used to build EVs 'within two years' as Aurica’s reps suggest, is laughable …especially considering that the $40k+ EV market already has a healthy number of contenders.”
 Despite this criticism, regardless of the unit volume capacity of the NUMMI facility, the May 20, 2010 purchase of the plant by Tesla Motors indicates that electric cars will be built there, albeit by Toyota and Tesla rather than Aurica Motors.

-In an interview with the Oakland Tribune, NUMMI spokesman Lance Tomasu indicated that through the limited negations conducted with Aurica, he is “not sure whether their proposal is viable” enough to come up with the more than half billion dollars it would take to retrofit the plant.
+In an interview with the Oakland Tribune, NUMMI spokesman Lance Tomasu indicated that through the limited negotiations conducted with Aurica, he is “not sure whether their proposal is viable” enough to come up with the more than half billion dollars it would take to retrofit the plant.

 John O’Dell of Green Car Advisor questioned how Aurica would be able to afford to run the 5300000 sqft NUMMI plant, estimating nearly $50 million a year in electricity costs alone.
 O’Dell also referenced a review of the plant by Tesla Motors, indicating that Tesla turned down an offer to utilize it because it was “about 10 times the size of a facility Tesla would need” to manufacture its cars.
 Despite this comment, Tesla Motors went on to buy the NUMMI plant in a joint venture with Toyota on May 20, 2010.
 Ricardo Reyes, a spokesman for Tesla, indicated to the New York Times that the plant's ability to manufacture “500,000 cars a year” made it attractive “as an investment in the future.”